 Natural disasters are just that: disasters.
-Murphy’s Law of anything which could go wrong, going wrong might have been thought of after a natural disaster.
+Murphy’s law–which states anything that could go wrong, will–was probably written after a natural disaster.
 So many things can go wrong and it’s best to be prepared.
 With the cyclical nature of hurricanes, it’s important to know what a home security system can do to secure your home and what issues are involved.
 In a fight between home security system technology and Mother Nature; it’s a safe bet to go with Mother Nature.

 The Modern Home Security System Advantage